I have been teaching improvisation for over 35 years – here are some resources (just starting to post these.. no particular order at this time)

 • Play within your bubble.
 “What’s that?” you ask… Well, if you play three wrong notes in a row then you are outside it.
 The cure: slow down, play fewer notes or play the melody.

-Hear it then play it.
+• Hear it then play it.
 Don’t just jump in.
-A good habit is to wait until you have something to say.
-If you are poised to play then (usually) responsive players will give you four bars to start your solo.
+One tactic is to wait until you have something to say.
+If you are poised to play then (usually) responsive players will give you a few bars, depending on the tune and energy level, to start your solo.
 Listen to the previous soloist and the general vibe as your solo approaches and that will feed you ideas.

-• I recommend practicing patterns – this is just for familiarity with keys and your instrument.
-Best leave these licks in the woodshed.
+• I recommend practicing phrases and patterns.
+This is just for familiarity with keys and your instrument.
+Best leave these licks in the woodshed though.
 Don’t trot out these things during solos – boring and mechanical.
 Just play what you hear and feel.

-Doing a lift?
+• Doing a lift?
 Do it by ear and play it from memory.
-The published transcriptions are full of mistakes and music notation gives no indication of energy, time subtleties and vibrato.
+The published transcriptions are often full of mistakes and music notation gives no indication of energy, time subtleties and vibrato.

-The programs ‘Transcribe’ and ‘Amazing Slow Downer’ are very helpful.
-If the lines are fast (even if they aren’t) play the song at half speed and down an octave to hear subtleties that are usually missed at the regular tempo.
+• The programs ‘Transcribe’ and ‘Amazing Slow Downer’ are very helpful.
+If the lines are fast (even if they aren’t) play the song at half speed and down an octave to hear subtleties that can easily be missed at the regular tempo.

 Deceptive though.
 Here is a video of me performing it with my Hotfoot Orchestra in 2001